petsy/GoGrinder/docu/contributors/CLA.md

 ## Agree to the CLA

-If you submit a pull-request, then please make sure that it contains a file <your_name>.md in docu/contributors.
-The file should contain something like the following: "I <first> <last>, <email> have read, understand and fully AGREE to the contributors license agreement (docu/contributors/CLA.md)"
+If you submit a pull-request, then please make sure that it contains a file yourname.md in docu/contributors.
+The file should contain something like the following: "I (insert first name, last name, email address) have read and understood the contributors license agreement (docu/contributors/CLA.md) and fully agree to it."
+(Insert location and date).